An arts major and published indie author who writes on various subjects pertaining to humanities.

-Of all the celebrated female figures immortalized in the Pre-Raphaelite art movement, Fanny Ainswhite Eaton remains very special and more so than any other muse.
+Of all the celebrated female figures immortalized in the Pre-Raphaelite art movement, Fanny Ainswhite Eaton remains more special than any other muse.
 Androgynous and beautiful, Fanny’s refined Caribbean features would come to inspire some of the most famous artists of the Victorian Era.
 In time, art critics would come to recognize her as one of the foremost art models of her time.

 Eaton's story is important.
 Not only does she have a rightful place among these other models, but her life and visual presence also epitomize the 'Other' in Victorian society.